This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 Thus two weeks, or even two years of a single antibiotic may improve symptoms by suppressing one form of Chlamydia pneumoniae, but symptoms recur as soon as the antibiotic is withdrawn.

-- Worsening- Killing Chlamydia pneumoniae liberates significant amounts of bacterial endotoxins which cause widespread cytokinei reactions, including inflammationi, pain, depression, low energy and so on.
+- Worsening- Killing Chlamydia pneumoniae liberates significant amounts of bacterial endotoxins which cause widespread cytokine reactions, including inflammation, pain, depression, low energy and so on.
 These are precisely the symptoms of Chronic Fatigue Syndrome/Fibromyalgia Syndrome itself.
-In addition, Stratton's work found that Chlamydia pneumoniae causes a condition of secondary porphyriai[11] that engenders further misery and suffering.
+In addition, Stratton's work found that Chlamydia pneumoniae causes a condition of secondary porphyria[11] that engenders further misery and suffering.
 Reports of strong reactions to antibiotics, and particularly to metronidazole, have lead the treating clinicians to misinterpret these reactions as allergy or drug reactions, and to prematurely withdraw the agent.
 The reality is that it is these bacterial toxins which are a great part of what causes the symptoms in CFS/FMS, and there is no way to kill Cpn without dumping these toxins into the system and feeling worse.
 The only question is how to pace it, and what measures can be taken to make it more tolerable.

 Chronic Fatigue Syndrome/Fibromyalgia Syndrome Symptoms & Chlamydia pneumoniae